 For this lemon blueberry cupcakes recipe, you will need simple baking staples and sweet, juicy blueberries!
 Here's the lineup:

-- Vegan Butter: Melted butter is used in this cupcake recipe to add richness and make these super moist.
+- Butter: Melted butter is used in this cupcake recipe to add richness and make these super moist.
 Use melted vegan butter to keep these dairy free and vegan friendly.

 - Sugar: You can use cane sugar or coconut sugar for the perfect amount of sweetness.